 3D optical metrology using structured light projection is now a well established technique for the rapid gathering of 3D co-ordinate details of a device under test (DUT).
-The technique is completely non-contact and lends itself well to areas such as Automated Optical Inspection (AOI) and Solder Paste Inspection (SPI) of manufactured parts in inline assembly processes.
+The technique is completely non-contact and lends itself well to areas such as Automated Optical Inspection (AOI), Solder Paste Inspection (SPI) and small mechanical parts (MOI) in inline assembly processes.
 In such applications, the whole surface height distribution of the DUT can be calculated and compared with a reference in seconds.

 Generally, structured light based measurement systems work using the principle of triangulation, where a series of light points (pixels) are projected as a pattern onto the surface of the DUT.
 The deformation of the projected pattern by the DUT is captured by the system camera and compared with the original (reference) pattern of the projector.
 Each pixel is identifiable through pattern coding techniques and, as both the angle of the projector and angle of the camera are known, triangulation can be used to determine the height for each pixel (co-ordinate point).